Multi-partite entanglement monotones

 \subsection{For bi-partite states}

-Because the local unitary invariant data in the partial trace $\rho_{\bar{A}}$ of a bi-partite state are its eigenvalues $\lambda_i$ and because $\lambda_i$ are homogeneous in $\rho_{\bar{A}}$, the {\tt PSEM}s are concave functions of $\lambda_i$, thanks to theorem \ref{concave}.
+Because the local unitary invariant data in the partial trace $\rho_{\bar{A}}$ of a bi-partite state are its eigenvalues $\lambda_i$ and because $\lambda_i$ are homogeneous in $\rho_{\bar{A}}$, {PSEM}s are constructed using concave functions of $\lambda_i$, thanks to theorem \ref{concave}.
 Also note that the eigenvalues $\lambda_i$ are symmetric with respect to both parties as required by the theorem \ref{concave}.
-As it turns out, one does not need to minimize over all such functions in \eqref{minimize} to get the optimal success probability.
-In \cite{Vidal_1999}, Vidal identified a complete set of {\tt PSEM}s that is finite.
+In \cite{Vidal_1999}, Vidal identified a minimal complete set of {PSEM}s that is finite.
 Arranging the nonzero eigenvalues of $\rho_{\bar{A}}$ in descending order, $\lambda_1\geq \lambda_2 \geq \ldots$, define